gerfalcon/flutter_l10n_a11y_sample/README.md

-# flutter_a11y_sample_app
+# flutter_l10n_a11y_sample

-A Flutter project to showcase how we can support multiple important accessibility features.
+A Flutter project to showcase how we can support multiple important `localization` and `accessibility` features.

 ## Getting Started